Kingdom of Chiang Mai: Vassalage to Bangkok

-Phutthawong died in 1846, to be succeeded by Thammalangka's son Mahawong.
-Mahawong coexisted with Phimphisan, who had potential claims to Chiang Mai rulership and was then Upahad.
+The British gained first foothold in Burma in aftermath of First Anglo-Burmese War in 1826.
+David Lester Richardson visited Chiang Mai in 1829 to purchase cattle to Burma.
+In 1834, the British sent Richardson as representative to Chiang Mai to ask Lord Phutthawong of Chiang Mai to settle boundaries between Chiang Mai and British Burma at Salween river, in which Phutthawong eagerly agreed without Bangkok's acknowledgement.
+Initially, native rulers did not realize significance of sovereignty territorial proclamations.
+Chiang Rai and Phayao were restored as towns in 1843 after about forty years of abandonment.
+Phutthawong died in 1846, succeeded by Thammalangka's son Mahawong.
+Mahawong coexisted with Phimphisan, who had potential claims to Chiang Mai rulership and was then Uparaj.
+In 1847, the British asked Chiang Mai court to put on boundaries markers at the Salween.
+Chiang Mai told the British to do right away because it was British concern not theirs.
+The British then took the liberty to explore upstream the Salween river between 1847 and 1849 to survey the area.

+Kengtung expeditions

 In 1849, dynastic conflicts in Tai Lue Sipsongpanna confederacy prompted some Tai Lue royal figures to take refuge in Siam to seek for assistance.
-King Rama III at Bangkok was determined to take Chiang Hung and ordered Mahawong to sent Lanna forces of 7,500 men to capture Kengtung in 1850 to pave way to Sipsongpanna.
-Mahawong sent his own son Noi Mahaphrom to attack Mong Hsat and Upahad Phimphisan to attack Mong Yawng, in which both armies were planned to converge on Kengtung.
+King Rama III at Bangkok was determined to take Chiang Hung and ordered Mahawong to send Lanna forces of 7,500 men to capture Kengtung (Chiang Tung) in 1850 to pave way to Sipsongpanna.
+Mahawong sent his own son Noi Mahaphrom to attack Mong Hsat and Uparaj Phimphisan to attack Mong Yawng, in which both armies were planned to converge on Kengtung.
 However, Phimphisan and Noi Mahaphrom failed to cooperate due to political resentment, resulting in failure of the campaign.
-Bangkok resumed another campaign against Kengtung in 1852.
+Bangkok resumed another campaign against Kengtung in late 1852.
 This time Bangkok sent its own troops under Prince Wongsathirat Sanit to join with Lanna forces to attack Kengtung.
 High hope was at stake as Burma, the suzerain of Kengtung, had been embroiling in Second Anglo-Burmese War.
-Joint Lanna-Siamese forces attacked Kengtung in April 1852 but was effectively resisted by Maha Hkanan the saopha of Kengtung.
+Joint Lanna-Siamese forces attacked Kengtung in March 1853 but were effectively resisted by Maha Hkanan the saopha of Kengtung.
 Due to rugged mountainous terrain and uncooperative sentiments of Lanna commanders, the invaders were obliged to retreat.
-To light up Lanna rulers, King Mongkut appointed Mahawong as King Mahotraprathet of Chiang Mai in 1853, first since enfeoffment of Kawila in 1802, and raised the ranks of Lanna lords from Phraya to Chao.
+To light up Lanna rulers, King Mongkut appointed Mahawong as King Mahotaraprathet of Chiang Mai in July 1853, first since appointment of Kawila as king in 1802 and raised the ranks of Lanna lords from Phraya to Chao.
+However, Mahotaraprathet died five months after.
+Uparaj Phimphisan also died in 1856.
+King Mongkut then appointed Nan Suriyawong, a son of Kawila, as King Kawilorot Suriyawong of Chiang Mai in 1856.